-Kids seem to only come down with an illness on the eve of a major deadline or presentation.
-Career moms know the sinking feeling caused by missing work with a sick child.
-Thankfully, sick child care centers are popping up to help.
+Let’s be real: Kids seem to only come down with an illness on the eve of a major presentation or deadline.
+As a result, career moms know the sinking feeling caused by missing work with a sick child.
+Thankfully, sick child care centers are popping up around the U.S. to help.

 It’s every working mom’s nightmare scenario, and it happens all the time.
 You have a huge deadline, presentation or court date that you simply can’t miss.
 The night before the big day — even worse, in the morning as you’re getting ready — your child comes to you and says, “Mommy, I don’t feel good.”
 A few coughs and a thermometer check later, you realize you’re in a total bind.